MattMSumner/MattMSumner.github.io/_posts/2013-09-09-thoughtbot-mentor.markdown

 layout: post
 title:  "Thoughtbot Mentor"
 date:   2013-09-09 12:46:15
-categories: rails, code, general, vim
+categories: rails code general vim
 ---

 This morning I signed up for thoughtbot's [learn prime][learnprime] program.
 This is a monthly subscription of $249 and gives access to workshops, books, screencasts, Prime Bytes, the Learn Forum, and access to a thoughtbot Mentor for one-on-one coaching sessions.
 The big thing there I'm interested in is the mentor.